Landscape assets to be vested in Council require review and acceptance prior to planting, bonding and multiple audit inspections.

 To make a change

-To do something that differs from the accepted plans or does not comply with the CSS, a Non-conformance Report (NCR) is to be submitted, along with plans/drawings and photographs where applicable, indicating which assets are to be altered.
+To do something that differs from the accepted plans or does not comply with the CSS, a Non-conformance Report (NCR) is to be submitted, prior to the changes being implemented.
+The NCR should include plans/drawings and photographs where applicable, indicating which assets are to be altered.

 Council will review the NCR and provide confirmation of acceptance or non-acceptance.